PAIR-code/interpretability/text-dream/README.md

 Another application of this is to see if neurons are actually only looking for a few, very specific tokens.

-### Resembling Activation
+### Reconstruct Activation

-It can also be interesting to see, if, and how, the model is able to use deep dreaming to resemble activation values.
+It can also be interesting to see, if, and how, the model is able to use deep dreaming to reconstruct activation values.
 Here, one would get the activation value for a specific sentence, and try to use deep dream to recreate this sentence.
 We noticed that, for BERT, this is easier for earlier layers, while in later